 - Visual designer works with drag-and-drop elements and offers essential tools like course protection, drip content, and email notifications.

 - Gradebooks can be viewed and exported for managing your student’s progress.

 - Sell through WP Courseware by integrating with your preferred eCommerce plugin.

 - The plugin allows for a multi-instructor system where you assign roles for the teachers for creating and managing the courses they teach.

-- Quizzes offer multiple question types and question tags.
+- Quizzes offer multiple question types and even question tags.

-LearnPress serves as the simplest and cleanest choice in the world of WordPress LMS plugins.
-The plugin is completely free to use, but you most likely have to pay for a LearnPress-compatible theme.
+LearnPress serves as the simplest and cleanest choice among LMS plugins.
+It is free to use, but you may have to pay for a LearnPress-compatible theme.
 One downside is that the dedicated customer support isn’t as dedicated as you might find with a premium LMS, although email support responds to you within 24 hours.
-That said, most of the basic LearnPress add-ons are free.
-You can also opt to pay for premium add-ons for items like certificates, co-instructor support, and WooCommerce support.
+That being said, most of the basic LearnPress add-ons are free.
+You can also opt to pay for premium add-ons for features like certificates, co-instructor support, and WooCommerce support.

 - The landing page template for linking ads and talking about course descriptions, curriculum, and more.

 - Support for a large collection of payment gateways including 2Checkout, Authorize.net, and Stripe.